HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/canvas_Properties.md

 *   default: Specifies the default value of the widget.
 *   voltmx.flex.USE\_PREFERED\_SIZE: When this option is specified, the layout uses preferred height of the widget as height and preferred size of the widget is determined by the widget and may varies between platforms.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the height property for widgets by using DP, Percentage and Pixels. frmHome.label1.height = "50dp";
+//Sample code to set the height property for widgets by using DP, Percentage and Pixels. frmHome.label1.height = "50dp";

 frmHome.label1. height = "10%";